jbampton/jbampton/README.md

 ---

-# Disappear for a month and take 30-day 🪑 Tai Chi Challenge !!!
+# Disappear for a month and take the 30-day 🪑 Tai Chi Challenge !!!

 ## Day 2, Thursday 21st May 2026